-One can take a quotient $\Z_q$ on the torus to produce this winding number (charge) $q$.
-We illustrate this in Figure \ref{fig:qtwomatterbrane}.
-If we put a defect $(1,1)$, then the quotient maps it to $(q,1)$.
+One can take a quotient $\Z_q$ on the torus to understand this winding number $q$, as shown in Figure \ref{fig:qtwomatterbrane}.

-Recall that the D6-brane comes from D0-brane on $S^1_\sharp$, which can be represented as a vertical line on the torus.
-A charge $q$ D5 is given by horizontal lines in \eqref{manyredlines}.
+If we turn this domain $T^{2}_{9\sharp}\times I_6$ into a lens space by letting the $S^1_\sharp$ shrinks at endpoints of the interval $I_6$, these fractional lines coincide and become an overlapped charge-$q$ D5-branes.
+There is still an overall mass parameter $m_0$ left, which is the length of the F1(5) string stretching between the D3-brane and the charge-$q$ D5-brane.

-On this torus, the vertical and horizontal lines do not represent the same type of branes, so it is more better to consider the dual brane webs in IIB to see if these lines can be combined into other branes.
-In the IIB, if a NS5 meets a charge $q$ D5, then one can split the D5 into two half-infinite lines, and each half-infinite line gives to a chiral multiplet of charge $q$ or $-q$, depending on their positions.
-If one considers effective CS levels and the fusion of 5-branes, the slope of the parallelly transported NS5 is shifted by the formula \eqref{effKij}:
+\textbf{Decoupling.} If a NS5 meets a charge $q$ D5, one can split this D5 into two half-infinite long D5-branes, and each conponent leads to a chiral multiplet of charge $q$ or $-q$, depending on their relative positions with D3-branes.
+The effective CS level is given by the relative angle between two NS5-branes, which can be quantum corrected by D5-branes: